-Fiduciaries: Complete Parts 1, 4, and 5 and, if applicable, complete Parts 2 and 3.
+Fiduciaries: Complete Parts 1 and 5 and, if applicable, complete Parts 2, 3, and 4.

-Partnerships: Complete Part 1 and, if applicable, complete Parts 2 and 3.
+Partnerships: Complete Parts 2 and 3 to report the recapture of credit.

 A married couple in a business enterprise that made an IRC 761(f) election to file two federal Schedule C forms instead of a partnership return: If you file jointly, compute your credit amount as if you were filing one federal Schedule C for the business (enter the total of all applicable amounts from both federal Schedule C forms).
 Complete Parts 1 and 5 and, if applicable, complete Parts 2 and 3.